Ian Stevenson: Criticism

 Skeptics have written that Stevenson's evidence was anecdotal and by applying Occam's razor there are prosaic explanations for the cases without invoking the paranormal.
-Science writer Terence Hines has written:
+Psychologist and neurologist Terence Hines has written:

-Robert Baker wrote that many of the alleged past-life experiences investigated by Stevenson and other parapsychologists can be explained in terms of known psychological factors.
+Robert Baker wrote that many alleged past-life experiences can be explained in terms of known psychological factors.
 Baker attributed the recalling of past lives to a mixture of cryptomnesia and confabulation.

-British author and religious studies scholar, Ian Wilson, argued that a large number of Stevenson's cases consisted of poor children remembering wealthy lives or belonging to a higher caste.
+British author and independent researcher Ian Wilson argued that a large number of Stevenson's cases consisted of poor children remembering wealthy lives or belonging to a higher caste.
 He speculated that such cases may represent a scheme to obtain money from the family of the alleged former incarnation.

 The philosopher C.T.K.
 Chari of Madras Christian College in Chennai, a specialist in parapsychology, argued that Stevenson was naive and that the case studies were undermined by his lack of local knowledge.
 Chari wrote that many of the cases had come from societies, such as that of India, where people believed in reincarnation, and that the stories were simply cultural artifacts; he argued that, for children in many Asian countries, the recall of a past life is the equivalent of an imaginary playmate.
 The philosopher Keith Augustine made a similar argument.

 Responding to this cultural argument, Stevenson said that it was precisely those societies that listened to children's claims about past lives, which in Europe or North America would normally be dismissed without investigation.
 To address the cultural concern, he wrote European Cases of the Reincarnation Type (2003), which presented forty cases he had examined in Europe.
 Moreover, Joseph Prabhu, professor emeritus of philosophy and religion at California State University, wrote that it is not true "that these cases are mainly to be found in cultures, where the belief in reincarnation is prevalent.
 In July 1974 Stevenson's colleague at the University of Virginia, J. G. Pratt, carried out a census of Stevenson's cases and found that of the 1339 cases then in Stevenson's file, 'the United States has the most, with 324 cases (not counting American Indian and Eskimo) and the next five countries in descending order are Burma (139 cases), India (135), Turkey (114), and Great Britain (111).'"